 "The Case Against 'Revising Interpretations' of the Japanese Constitution," The Asia-Pacific Journal: Japan Focus, May 29, 2007.

 "Unequal Shadows: Negotiation Theory and Spousal Support Under Canadian Divorce Law," 56 University of Toronto Faculty of Law Review 135 (1998) (cited by the Supreme Court of Canada in Bracklow v.
 Bracklow, 1 S.C.R.
 420; Miglin v.
 Miglin, 1 S.C.R.
 303; and Rick v.
 Brandesma (2009), 10 SCC (2009).

 "Tolofson and Flames in Cyberspace: the Changing Landscape of Multistate Defamation," 31 University of British Columbia Law Review 127 (1997).

 » Cited in: Éditions Écosociété Inc. v.
 Banro Corp., 2012 SCC 18 (Supreme Court of Canada, April 18, 2012).

 Book Chapters and Similar Publications

-"A Constitutional Case for Amending Article 9," in A Time For Change?: Japan's "Peace" Constitution at 65 edited by Bryce Wakefield (Woodrow Wilson International Center for Scholars, 2012).
+"A Constitutional Case for Amending Article 9," in A Time For Change?: Japan's "Peace" Constitution at 65 (Bryce Wakefield, ed.)
+(Woodrow Wilson International Center for Scholars, 2012).

 » See publisher's website for description and ordering information.